mue/blog/content/posts/new-blog.md

   - blog
 ---

 Hugo is cool.
-Ghost is also cool, and has an awesome default theme, so we're using it.
+Ghost is also cool and has an awesome default theme.
+We mixed them.

 Mue version 5.0 will be coming soon, but Spring is already here (in the UK anyway), so enjoy looking at this cute little lamb whilst you wait.